Best Crypto Options Trading Platforms October 2023

 Deribit Fees

-Deribit uses a maker/taker fee structure where traders who add liquidity to the order book (known as makers) pay smaller fees than those who take liquidity with their trades (takers).
-Below is a breakdown of the platform’s fees for option trades.
+Deribit uses a unique maker/taker fee structure where traders who add liquidity to the order book (known as makers) pay smaller fees than those who take liquidity with their trades (takers).

 Available Options On Deribit